DeepakKumar29th/SmartStock-AI/README.md

 Retail stores need to maintain the right amount of inventory.

-Low inventory can lead to stockouts and lost sales, while excess inventory can increase waste and costs.
+Low inventory can cause stockouts and lost sales, while excess inventory can increase waste and costs.

-SmartStock AI uses historical data to identify demand patterns, detect inventory risk, and support better replenishment decisions.
+SmartStock AI helps identify demand patterns, inventory risk, and products that may need replenishment.

 ---